Kandeo/Unsupervised-Learning-Techniques/README.md

 #### By **Christine Kiki**

 Unsupervised learning is a machine learning technique in which models are not supervised using training dataset.
-Instead, models itself find the hidden patterns and insights from the given data.
+Instead, it models itself finding the hidden patterns and insights from the given data.

 ## Description